 Currently in the UK there are more mobile phones than there are people.
 That means that there are a lot of unused handsets out there.
 But what can do you do with your unused, unwanted or broken handsets?
 You can help the environment and earn some cash by recycling your mobile phone.

 Mazuma Mobile will pay you for your old handsets and take care of mobile phone recycling on your behalf.
-Simply register on the site and send them your handset via freepost.
-If you have more than 10 handsets to sell, Mazuma will arrange for free courier collection of them.
-Mazuma will then pay you for your mobiles on the day they receive them.
+Simply register on the site and send us your handset via freepost.
+If you have more than 10 handsets to sell, we will arrange for free courier collection for them, we’ll then pay you for your mobiles on the day we receive them.
 You could earn over £200 per handset!

-Recycling your mobile phone with Mazuma is simple.
-But, remember that old mobile phones are likely to still contain a lot of personal information.
-So, before you sell your Nokia mobile, Blackberry or old iPhone, there are certain things you should do:
+Whilst recycling your mobile phones with Mazuma is simple you have to remember that they are likely to still contain a lot of personal information.
+So, before you sell your old mobile phone there are certain things you should do:

 Mobile phone SIM cards often contain a lot of personal information like addresses, phone numbers and old text messages.
-Make sure you remove your SIM before you recycle your phone.
+Make sure you remove your SIM before you send your phone to recycle.
 Also, unless you’re switching mobile networks, you’ll need your SIM card for your new phone.
-If you’re going to dispose of your old SIM card, make sure you cut through the metal chip before you throw it away.
-This will ensure that no one else can get their hands on your personal details.
+If you’re going to dispose of your old SIM card, make sure you cut through the metal chip before you throw it away to ensure that no one else can get their hands on your personal details.

 Many modern handsets use Micro SD cards to store photos, videos and downloads.
 This memory card should be removed from your mobile before recycling.
 The card can then be used in your new mobile or in other devices like digital cameras or video recorders.

-Over the course of its usage, it’s likely that you used your smartphone to store a lot of personal information.
-It may contain the login information for your email or social media accounts, and the web browser may still contain your browsing history.
+Over the course of its usage, it’s likely that you used your smartphone to store a lot of personal information that may contain the login information for your email or social media accounts, and the web browser may still contain your browsing history.
 By performing a factory reset on your phone, you will remove all this personal information.